jacobmendoza/rspec-tree-runner/README.md

 To activate the package press ctrl-alt-l.

 When navigating between files, the package will try to find the spec that corresponds to the current file (the package will look for them in spec and fast_spec folders.
-This folders can be properly modified in the package configuration).
+These folders can be properly modified in the package configuration).
 If the spec file is found, the hierarchical structure will be shown.
 When pressing ctrl-alt-x, RSpec runner will be called and the results will be parsed and shown in the tree.

 ## Important note
 This software is the first time of too many things.
 I'm not an expert in almost any of the technologies that are used in this package and although I expect everything to be functional, the project could have important weaknesses and inconsistencies.

 I would really love to hear feedback about the features or the code, and I really mean it, no matter if it's something big or just a subtle detail.
-This feedback, would be an important opportunity to learn.
+This feedback would be an important opportunity to learn.
 The are several areas that will probably need significant improvement:

 * Non idiomatic CoffeeScript code, underuse of the features of the language.
 * Poor knowledge of Atom API.
 Features using more complex code than required.